WILDLIFE HEALTH INFORMATION SYSTEM

 75% of new and emerging diseases are shared between humans and animals.

-An animal is brought into a wildlife facility for treatment.
+brought into a wildlife facility for treatment.

-An animal is captured for conflict or management reasons.
+captured for conflict or management reasons.

-An animal is found dead and a post-mortem examination (PME) is performed.
+found dead and a post-mortem examination (PME) is performed.

 The collected information is then processed and entered into WHIS by designated, trained individuals.
 WHIS is structured to capture data on individual animals identified through a unique identifier/microchip, as well as basic information such as species, gender, age, and the location is recorded.
 This information is then tagged to all subsequent data points associated with that animal.
 Biological samples are linked to the animal’s unique identity through a barcoding system.
 Health data is entered on a Medical History form and/or a PME form.